norcams/docs-enduser/docs/create-virtual-machine.rst

    :align: center
    :alt: Dashboard - Launch instance - Security Groups

-Here, select any "Security Groups" you want to add to the virtual machine.
-In our example, we haven't created any security groups yet, and select only the "Default" security group.
+Here, select any `Security Groups`_ (i.e. IP filters) you want to add to the virtual machine. `The default security group`_ is already selected, and in our example we have another that we have created before.
+Choose which security groups should be applied to the instance.
+This can be also be edited at a later time.
 For more info, see the section `Allowing SSH and ICMP access`_ below.

-When finished with this tab, select the "Key Pairs" tab:
+When finished with this tab, select the **Key Pairs** tab:

 .. figure:: images/dashboard-create-instance-09.png
    :align: center
    :alt: Dashboard - Launch instance - Key Pairs

 Here, choose which SSH keypair you want to assign to this virtual machine.
+Adding SSH public key to the instance is only done during instance creation and cannot be changed later.

 When satisfied, clik "Launch" to create your virtual machine.